dumploid/Forge/README.md

 The latter 3 points are what set apart this language.

-The current theoretical syntax for declaring the above features being:

 # Code Examples
+The below examples are theoretical, and have not been introduced into the language.

 To declare a token:
 ```
 Token(tokenName, regex)